mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - **Components:** V, S, M (an instrument worth at least 1 gp)
 - **Duration:** Concentration, up to 1 minute

 You summon the cleansing power of sunlight, causing creatures of the night to cower in fear.
-When you cast this spell, all Undead creatures and all creatures with sunlight sensitivity within range that can see you must succeed on a Constitution Saving Throw or become Stunned for the spell's duration.
-At the end of each of their turns, a creature Stunned by this spell can repeat the Saving Throw, ending the condition on a success.
+When you cast this spell, all Undead creatures and all creatures with sunlight sensitivity within range that can see you must succeed on a Constitution saving throw or become Stunned for the spell's duration.
+At the end of each of their turns, a creature Stunned by this spell can repeat the saving throw, ending the condition on a success.

 For the spell's duration, you shed bright light in a 15-foot radius and dim light for an additional 15 feet.
 This light is sunlight.

-**At Higher Levels.** When you cast this spell using a spell slot of 3rd-level or higher, any creatures forced to make a Constitution Saving Throw by this spell make their Saving Throw with Disadvantage if their Challenge Rating is less than the spell's level.
+**At Higher Levels.** When you cast this spell at level 3 or higher, any creatures forced to make a Constitution saving throw by this spell make their saving throw with Disadvantage if their Challenge Rating is less than the spell's level.

 ### [The River Devil's Lament](https://github.com/mpanighetti/dnd5e-spells/blob/main/6th-level/the-river-devils-lament.md)